 - Full change of clothes (NO COTTON clothing)

 - Space blanket

 You will likely never need many of these items on the 9'er peaks, but it's important to always be prepared because the woods and mountains can be unpredictable.
-Always be (over) prepared and ready.
+Always be (over) prepared.